twistedfall/opencv-rust/README.md

   The directory in that environment variable should contain `opencv2` dir, e.g. `/usr/include` for OpenCV-3.4.x or `/usr/include/opencv4` for OpenCV-4.x.

-* `OPENCV_PKGCONFIG_NAME`
+* `OPENCV_PACKAGE_NAME`
-  In some cases you might want to override the pkgconfig package name, you can use `OPENCV_PKGCONFIG_NAME` environment variable for that.
+  In some cases you might want to override the pkgconfig or vcpkg package name, you can use this environment variable for that.
 If you set it pkgconfig will expect to find the file with that name and `.pc` extension in the package directory.
+And vcpkg will use that name to try to find package in `packages` directory under `VCPKG_ROOT`.
+For compatibility reasons `OPENCV_PKGCONFIG_NAME` is also supported as variable name.

 * `OPENCV_PYTHON3_BIN`
   During the build crate uses Python 3 to run header parsing and generation.
 The binary is usually autodiscovered, but you can use `OPENCV_PYTHON3_BIN` to specify the full path to the binary to